MileHacker Logo

 Forest Fire Risk

-The risk of bushfires is with high levels of summer, specifically during dry and windy conditions.
-Access to some forested areas may be restricted for safety.
+The risk of bushfires is high in summer, particularly during dry and windy conditions.
+Access to certain forested areas may be restricted for safety.

 Ideal Timing for Activities